des4maisons/til/til.md

+* UID mappings.
+A single user can own a range of userids, useful for user namespaces.
+In `/etc/subuid` (see `man subuid`), you   can see what range each user has access to.
 * [A list of vagrant boxes, complete with their download url](http://www.vagrantbox.es/)
 * In bash, if `~` is quoted, it doesn't get expanded to your home directory.